julkwel/clap-clap/README.md

 # Clap-Clap

-If your happy, even sad, clap your hand.
+If your happy, even sad, clap your hand or speech a color !.

-*Fun !!*
+*JavaScript voice/color recognition*

+*Fun and be happy !!!*